 They’ll be nearly 130 films opening between now and the end of the year.
-These weekly previews don’t cover all of them – rather, we just cut the fat and went right to the movies with the best chance of not stinking up the multiplex.
-We’re pretty sure that nothing will make more money – and be more of a blast – than Stars Wars: The Last Jedi.
-But until that one comes out, here’s what’s worth your movie money!
+These weekly previews don’t cover all of them – instead, I’ll cut the fat and just talk about the flick that stand the best chance of NOT stinking up the multiplex with the best chance of not stinking up the multiplex.
+Of course, I’m almost sure that that nothing will make more money – and be more fun to watch – than Stars Wars: The Last Jedi.
+But until that one comes out, here’s what’s worth your weekly movie money!

 As a weekly movie-goer, I’ve decided to cut the list up into sections, and post a week-by-week preview of what’s out, what’s hot and what’s…well…not so hot.

 I’ll admit that I didn’t see anything NEW this past weekend (Oct.
 13th).
 Instead, I went to the Classic Film (both the Cinemark Hollywood and the UA Regal show great older movies these days) and it’s always great to see a favorite on The Big Screen.
 ‘Casablanca’ is coming soon and you can bet I’ll be in my usual seat (middle of the middle) to see Bogie and Bacall!

 Out This Weekend (Nov.
 17th):